1. Home

 By: Adam Burns

-The Fitchburg Railroad, the most crucial asset to the Boston and Maine (B&M) Railroad, was leased on July 1, 1900, providing pivotal transit routes across Massachusetts to key interchange locations in New York, specifically Albany and Rotterdam Junction.
+The Fitchburg Railroad, the Boston & Maine's most important acquisition, was leased on July 1, 1900.
+This system provided a key western outlet to easetern New York, specifically Albany and Rotterdam Junction.

 Established during the era of industrial expansion, it facilitated economic growth and urbanization, contributing significantly to the regional prosperity by linking Boston with the western territories.

-Originally incorporated on March 3, 1842, the Fitchburg Railroad commenced operations between Boston and Fitchburg on March 5, 1845.
-Prior to its acquisition by B&M, it was a considerable railway network, facilitating connections to Bellows Falls, Worcester, and the eastern regions of New York.
+Originally incorporated on March 3, 1842, the Fitchburg commenced operations between Boston and Fitchburg on March 5, 1845.
+Prior to its acquisition by B&M, it was a rather large operation, facilitating connections to Bellows Falls, Worcester, and New York.

-Following B&M’s acquisition, this railway line was designated as the Fitchburg Division.
+Under the B&M the line was designated the Fitchburg Division.
 As chronicled by Mike Schafer, the author notes that even after World War II, this route maintained a robust schedule of over a dozen freight trains daily.
-Today, it continues to serve as a crucial segment of Pan Am Railways.
+Today, it continues to serve as a crucial segment of Pan Am Railways/CSX Transportation.

 System Map (Circa 1900)